-Keil, Joh.
-Chr., III, Ueber die Lebenskraft, 735.
+KEIL, JOH.
+CHR., III, Ueber die Lebenskraft, 735.

-KELSEN, HANS, I, Reine Rechtslehre, 98, 555, 556.
-Hauptprobleme der Staatslehre, 210.
+KELSEN, HANS, I,

+Reine Rechtslehre, 98, 555, 556.

--, I, his "reine Rechtslehre" identifies the legal rule with a logical judgment, and dissolves the juridical aspect and its subjective right into a logical complex of legal rules, 98; he reduces all other typical juridical spheres to State-law; or to law of a supposed international super-State (civitas maxima) and completed the confusion between modal functional and typical-structural viewpoints by the state, or law and Super-State; but if State and law are identical, it makes no sense to speak of State law; if all positive juridical norms are of the same formal nature and typical motorial differences are ture, and typical material differences are meta-juridical, then it is contradictory, 555 (note), to introduce into this modal functional conception of law the typical characteristics of State law or of Super-State law, 556.
-Reine Rechtslehre, 17, 46, 209, 212, 343, the jural aspect; this is antinomous, 46;
+Hauptprobleme der Staatslehre, 210. -, I, his "reine Rechtslehre" identifies the legal rule with a logical judgment, and dissolves the juridical aspect and its subjective right into a logical complex of legal rules, 98; he reduces all other ty-pical juridical spheres to State-law; or to law of a supposed international super-State (civitas maxima) and completed the confusion between modal functional and typical-structural viewpoints by the pseudo-logical identification of law an State, or law and Super-State; but if State and law are identical, it makes no sense to speak of State law; if all positive juridical norms are of the same formal nature, and typical material differences are meta-juridical, then it is contradictory, 555 (note), to introduce into this modal functional conception of law the typical characteristics of State law or of Super-State law, 556.

+Reine Rechtslehre, 17, 46, 209, 212, 343, 399, 422.

--, II, pure theory of law, 17; he logifies
+-, II, pure theory of law, 17; he logifies the jural aspect; this is antinomous, 46;